srwriter/docs/docs/overview.md

-# Getting Started
+# About Type N Speak

-Type your message and hear it spoken in different languages.
+Simple type and speak tool to play back messages in different languages.

-Adjust tone and pitch by dragging the toggle left or right on the bar.